-And today we're gonna give you five things that every restaurant needs to be doing on Instagram
+Instagram and food pictures go hand in hand like peanut butter and jelly.
+And today we're going to give you five (5) things that every restaurant needs to be doing on Instagram.

 What do you think about this episode?
 We’d love to hear from you!
 Share us your suggestions, comments or questions.
 And we’d love to include that on our next show.